Sexual Harassment Defined

 "Sexual harassment is illegal.
-It is defined by law as unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical conduct of a sexual nature."
+It is defined by law as unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical contact of a sexual nature."

-- Demanding sexual favors in exchange for a promotion or raise.
+- Demanding sexual favors in exchange for a promotion or a raise.

-- Disciplining or firing a subordinate after ending a romantic relationship.
+- Disciplining or firing a subordinate who ends a romantic relationship.

 - Changing performance expectations after a subordinate refuses repeated requests for a date.